mmursil5/M-TabNet/README.md

 # Transformer-Multi-Encoder-Prenatal-Health
-A Transformer-based Multi-Encoder Model for Prenatal Health Prediction
+M-TabNet: A Transformer-Based Multi-Encoder for Early Neonatal Birth Weight Prediction Using Multimodal Data